sousajo-cc/sem/README.md

 ---

+> [Include No. Here] requirements of 32 have been implemented, which is [Include % Here].

 | ID | Name        | Met         | Screenshot      |
 |:---:|:------------|:-------------:|:--------------|
 | 1  | All the countries in the world organised by largest population to smallest. | Yes |